mesosphere/dcos-commons/frameworks/kafka/docs/troubleshooting.md

 # Extending the Kill Grace Period

-If the Kafka brokers are not completing the clean shutdown within the configured (or default of `30` seconds) `brokers.kill_grace_period` (Kill Grace Period), extend the Kill Grace Period, see Managing - Extend Kill Grace Period.
+If the Kafka brokers are not completing the clean shutdown within the configured `brokers.kill_grace_period` (Kill Grace Period), extend the Kill Grace Period, see Managing - Extend Kill Grace Period.